Toyota Corolla (E210): Singapore

+Vietnam

+The facelifted Corolla Altis for the Vietnamese market was launched on 4 October 2023.
+Similar to the pre-facelift model, it is available in three grades: G, V and Hybrid.
+The G and V grades are powered with the 1.8-litre 2ZR-FE petrol engine, while the Hybrid grade is powered with the 1.8-litre 2ZR-FXE hybrid petrol engine; Toyota Safety Sense is standard on V and Hybrid grades.

 GR Corolla

 The GR Corolla is the high-performance variant of the E210 series Corolla, which is only available in hatchback body style.
 It is built with assistance from the company's Gazoo Racing (GR) division.
 It was first introduced on 31 March 2022.

-The GR Corolla will be built mainly for the North American market as Europe received the GR Yaris (which is not sold in North America).
-The GR Corolla will also be sold in Japan, Australia, New Zealand, Brazil and Thailand (limited to nine units).
+The GR Corolla is built mainly for the North American market as Europe received the GR Yaris (which is not sold in North America).
+The GR Corolla is also sold in Japan, Australia, New Zealand, South Africa, Brazil, Thailand, Malaysia and Indonesia.

 Safety

-Latin NCAP

-The Corolla in its most basic Latin American configuration with 7 airbags received 5 stars for adult occupants, 5 stars for toddlers, and Advanced Award from Latin NCAP in 2019.

 ANCAP

-The Corolla Hatchback got a five-star safety rating by the Australasian New Car Assessment Program.
+The Corolla Hatchback in its Australasian market configuration got a five-star safety rating by the Australasian New Car Assessment Program in 2018 (aligned with Euro NCAP).